zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 # 		instruction's 4 integer values (stopping with the last one
 # 		used).
 If the operation includes a constant, then it is
 # 		listed at the point reflecting where the constant is used as
 # 		an operand.
-For example, a type of "VVCV" means that the
+For example, a class of "VVCV" means that the
 # 		first integer is used as a frame variable (i.e., the usual
 # 		"assignment slot"), the second integer (first "operand") is
 # 		also a frame variable, the second operand is the instruction's
 # 		constant, and the third operand is the instruction's third
 # 		integer value, with the fourth integer value not being used.
 #
-#	types	specifies a number of "type" values to instantiate over.
+#	classes	specifies a number of "class" values to instantiate over.
-#		Cannot be combined with "type", nor used for expressions.
+#		Cannot be combined with "class", nor used for expressions.
 #
 # 	op-type for some form of expr-op, specifies to which Zeek scripting
 # 		types the expression applies: